akrzos/kubeSize/README.md

 3node-worker2       Ready  <none> 110      110         4     4        106   4.0         4.0         0.2      0.1    3.8   1.9          1.9         0.1      0.2    1.8
 ```

+Flags:

+- `-r, --sort-by-role` flag sorts table output by node-role rather than node name.
+- `-t, --display-total` flag includes a row of data displaying totals for each column.
-Use the `--sort-by-role` or `-r` flag to sort by node-role rather than node name in the event your nodes are named randomly.
-Use the `--unassigned` or `-u` flag to include data on non-terminated pods that have not been assigned to a node that could be confused if looking at cluster level capacity data.
+- `-u, --unassigned` flag includes a row of data on non-terminated pods that have not been assigned a node.
+Total counts could be confusing if looking at cluster level capacity data compared to node data if there are unassigned pods.

-### Namespace Capacity
+### Namespace

 Individual namespace capacity usage can be viewed with the `namespace` sub-command.